volcengine/verl/docs/advance/rollout_corr.md

 ## Overview

-Rollout Correction addresses distribution mismatch between:
+Rollout Correction addresses **off-policy issues** in RL training that arise from multiple sources:

+1. **Policy Mismatch** (Implementation Differences)
    - **Rollout policy**: e.g., vLLM with BFloat16
    - **Training policy**: e.g., FSDP with FP32
+   - Different implementations lead to distribution shifts even with same weights

+2. **Model Update Staleness** (Temporal Lag)
+   - Rollout data collected from older policy checkpoints
+   - Training on stale trajectories while policy has already updated
+   - Common in asynchronous/distributed RL systems

+3. **General Off-Policy Scenarios**
+   - Any distribution shift between data collection and training
+   - Replay buffers, off-policy algorithms, etc.

-This mismatch can lead to biased gradient estimates and unstable training.
-Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct these biases.
+These off-policy issues can lead to biased gradient estimates and unstable training.
+Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct for the distribution shift, regardless of its source.

 ### Key Design Principle: Separation of IS Weights and Rejection Sampling